saurowankhade/MyPortfolio/README.md

 **License**

-SauroWankhade is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MyPortfolio is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 **Contact**